gamesbook/protograf/docs/source/core_shapes.rst

 ===== ======
 |txt| This example shows the shape constructed using the command with only
-      defaults except for the **text** property - this is changed otherwise there would not be any text to see!:
+      defaults except for the **text** property; this is changed from a blank string otherwise there would not be anything to see!:

       .. code:: python